 We do not believe that upstream’s suggestion to “expand the acronym” to fix their software’s name adequately addresses the problem, and after 13+ years of users repeatedly asking we think the most constructive path forward is to fork the project.

 Finally there was a historic decision to remove the third party plug-in registry and in-built mechanism that supported it.
-While we lack the resources to reinstate that system, we can pre-bundle useful third party plug-ins that are difficult to find and install.
+While we lack the resources to reinstate that system, we do plan to provide additional install options that pre-bundle a selection of useful third party plug-ins.

 Are you just forking because of the name?